 It used to be that the only way you could download apps for your Android device was to go through the Google Play Store.
 Theft tried to limit us like Apple limits iPhone users.

-When Android TV first came out, I was really frustrated at how few apps there were for it.
+When Android TV first came out, I was really frustrated at how few apps there were.

-The first time I tried to download apps to my Nvidia Shield TV, I was only able to find a half-dozen or so that I was interested in.
+The first time I tried to download apps to my NVIDIA Shield TV, I could only find a half-dozen or so that I was interested in.

 Over the years, several different 3rd party app stores have popped up.
 The most popular of these are APKPure and Aptoide.
 These third-party app stores allow developers to upload their apps without having to get approval from Google.

-Google wasn’t thrilled with the idea of other companies muscling in on their business, so they tried hiding these apps from their users.
+Google wasn’t thrilled with the idea of other companies muscling in on their business.
+They even tried to hide these apps from their users.
 It got to a point where Aptoide even had to file anti-trust lawsuits against Google in an effort to reach its customers.

 Even today, you can’t go to the Google Play Store and find one of these alternate app stores.
 You need to jump through some hoops to install them on your system.